The $k$-metric dimension of the lexicographic product of graphs: Introduction

 A $k$-metric generator of minimum cardinality in $G$ is a \emph{$k$-metric basis} and its cardinality the $k$-\emph{metric dimension} of $G$, which is denoted by $\dim_{k}(G)$.
 Note that every $k$-metric generator $S$ satisfies that $|S|\geq k$ and, if $k>1$, then $S$ is also a $(k-1)$-metric generator.
 Moreover, $1$-metric generators are the standard metric generators (resolving sets or locating sets as defined in \cite{Harary1976} or \cite{Slater1975}, respectively).
 In practice, the problem of checking if a set $S$ is a $1$-metric generator reduces to check condition (\ref{conditionDistinguish}) only for those vertices $u,v\in V- S$, as every vertex in $S$ is distinguished at least by itself.
 Also, if $k=2$, then condition (\ref{conditionDistinguish}) must be checked only for those pairs having at most one vertex in $S$, since two vertices of $S$ are distinguished at least by themselves.
 Nevertheless, if $k\ge 3$, then condition (\ref{conditionDistinguish}) must be checked for every pair of different vertices of the graph.

 It is clear that not for every value $k$ there exists a $k$-metric generator for a graph $G$.
 This fact allows to give the following definition.
 A connected graph $G$ is said to be a \emph{$k'$-metric dimensional graph} if $k'$ is the largest integer such that there exists a $k'$-metric basis \cite{Estrada-Moreno2013}.
-Notice that if $G$ is a $k'$-metric dimensional graph, then for each positive integer $k\le k'$, there exists at least one $k$-metric basis of $G$, \textit{i.e.,} $\dim_{k}(G)$ makes sense for $k\in \{1,...,k'\}$.
+Notice that if $G$ is a $k'$-metric dimensional graph, then for each positive integer $k\le k'$, there exists at least one $k$-metric basis of $G$, \textit{i.e.,} $\dim_{k}(G)$ makes sense for $k\in \{1,\ldots,k'\}$.

-It was shown in \cite{Yero2013c} that the decision problem, regarding weather the $k$-metric dimension of a graph is less than an specific integer, is NP-complete (the case $k=1$ was previously studied in \cite{Khuller1996}).
+It was shown in \cite{Yero2013c} that the decision problem, regarding whether the $k$-metric dimension of a graph is less than an specific integer, is NP-complete (the case $k=1$ was previously studied in \cite{Khuller1996}).
 It is therefore motivating to find the $k$-metric dimension for special classes of graphs or obtaining good bounds on this invariant.
 Specifically, for the case of product graphs, it would be desirable to reduce the problem of computing the $k$-metric dimension of a product graph into computing the $k$-metric dimension of the factor graphs.
 Early studies about the metric dimension of product graphs were initiated in \cite{Caceres2007,Peters-Fransen2006}, where several tight bounds and closed formulae for the metric dimension of Cartesian product graphs were presented.
-After that, the metric dimension of corona graphs, rooted product graphs, lexicographic product graphs and strong product graphs was studied in \cite{Yero2011}, \cite{Yero2013b}, \cite{JanOmo2012,Saputro2013} and \cite{Rodriguez-Velazquez2013a}, respectively.
+After that, the metric dimension of corona graphs, rooted product graphs, lexicographic product graphs, direct product graphs and strong product graphs was studied in \cite{Yero2011}, \cite{Yero2013b}, \cite{JanOmo2012,Saputro2013}, \cite{Kuziak2015} and \cite{Rodriguez-Velazquez2013a}, respectively.
 Also, for the $k$-metric dimension in product graphs, some studies in the case of corona product of graphs were presented in \cite{Estrada-Moreno2013corona}.
 In this paper we continue with the study of the $k$-metric dimension of product graphs, specifically we consider the lexicographic product.
+For more information on product graph definitions we suggest the book \cite{Hammack2011}.